Redot-Engine/redot-docs/index.rst

             other engine versions using the "Read the Docs" panel at the bottom of the sidebar.

-Welcome to the official documentation of `Godot Engine <https://godotengine.org>`__, the free and open source community-driven 2D and 3D game engine!
+Welcome to the official documentation of the `Redot Engine <https://redotengine.org>`__, the free and open source community-driven 2D and 3D game engine, forked from the equally amazing `Godot Engine <https://godotengine.org>`__ in August of 2024!
 If you are new to this documentation, we recommend that you read the :ref:`introduction page <doc_about_intro>` to get an overview of what this documentation has to offer.

 The table of contents in the sidebar should let you easily access the documentation for your topic of interest.
 You can also use the search function in the top-left corner.